 Phragmites management in Ontario today consists of a wide range of delivery styles from volunteer-driven, community-based grass roots projects to large government-led landscape scale programs (see Appendix A).
-This variability is driven by many factors including capacity to deliver and funding, and often results in uncoordinated control efforts across the province.
-While these efforts are helping, they have wide-ranging results that are not achieving the efficiency and collaboration potential that exists.
+This variability is driven by many factors, including capacity to deliver and project funding, and often results in uncoordinated control efforts across the province.
+While these efforts are helping, they have wide-ranging results that are not achieving the efficiency and collaboration potential that exists and is needed to tackle the problem of Phragmites in Ontario.

-A final summary question in the January 2021 practitioners survey asked respondents what top three resources or tools would most improve their efficiency, collaboration and safety.
+A final summary question in the January 2021 practitioners survey asked respondents what top three resources or tools that would most improve efficiency, collaboration and safety.